YerikAH/space-tourism-frontend-mentor/README.md

 # Frontend Mentor | Space tourism multi-page website

-This is a solution to the Sunny Space tourism multi-page website.
+This is a solution to the Space tourism multi-page website.
 The challenge is from [Front-end Mentor.](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3)

 ## Developing
 ### What I learned